-Canon SL2 versus Canon T6s
+Canon SL2 vs T6s

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T6s is notably larger (18 percent) than the Canon SL2.
 Moreover, the T6s is markedly heavier (25 percent) than the SL2.
 In this context, it is worth noting that neither the SL2 nor the T6s are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
-If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.
+In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

-|6.||Canon G9 X Mark II||98 mm||58 mm||31 mm||206 g||235||no||2017||529||latest||check|
+|6.||Canon G9 X Mark II||98 mm||58 mm||31 mm||206 g||235||n||Jan 2017||529||amazon.com|

-The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
-Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
+Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
+On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.